SystemAnalysisDpt-CMC-MSU/ellipsoids/products/mixtubefort/readme.txt

 run example_i j			// will run example_i.exe for configuration j,
 						// where i = 1 or 2, and j = 1, 2, 3 or 4

+run example_i all       // will run example_i.exe for all configurations